purpleheron/purpleheron/INSTRUCTIONS.md

 2. **Clone your forked repository.**

-3. **Navigate to the cloned repository(You should be in root of the rpository) and Run the Python script.**
+3. **Navigate to the cloned repository(You should be in root of the repository) and Run the Python script.
+Enter the relavant info for the prompts.**

 ## Thats it!